 Being diagnosed with special educational needs (SEN) at school has a multitude of short, medium and long-term effects on people's lives.
 LSE research shows that those diagnosed with SEN are more likely to suffer mental health concerns throughout their life, including an increased level of loneliness.

 Two Decades of Changing Inequalities in the UK

-A nuanced picture of two decades of inequalities data from across the UK, from 1995/96 to 2015/16 with findings broken down by by age, ethnicity, region, housing tenure, and disability status showing some winners and losers of the last twenty years.
+This briefing outlines a nuanced picture of two decades of inequalities data from across the UK, from 1995/96 to 2015/16, with findings broken down by by age, ethnicity, region, housing tenure, and disability status.
+It attempts to answer the key question: who are some of the winners and losers of the last 20 years?

 How do working-age social security benefit recipients understand and use the money they receive?
 Dr Kate Summers offers a more detailed picture of the experiences of claimants, and sets out clear opportunities for the Government to improve the design and delivery of working-age benefits such as universal credit.

 As Dr Kristin Surak explains, "golden passport" schemes allow individuals to obtain citizenship in a country through significant financial contributions.
 Why is their popularity increasing?
 What can policymakers do to mitigate their far-reaching economic, social and political impacts?